What is a forex license?

 The service of compliance advisory is to ensure that all individuals and business entities that wish to set up a forex company are fully compliant.
 It is important for anyone seeking to establish a forex company to comply with the relevant requirements and standards of the appropriate financial and regulatory body in charge of supervising forex companies.
 In addition, a forex company must also operate in compliance with the relevant legislations of the country it is founded in.
 Deltaquest can provide compliance advisory on all aspects of complying with the necessary authorities, from operating your forex company to the administration and filing of forex company accounts and documents.

-A merchant forex account is a necessary acquisition if you are going offer online payment services to your clients using card transactions.
+A merchant account is a necessary acquisition if you are going offer online payment services to your clients using card transactions.
 You will need a merchant forex account in order to enable clients to deposit and receive funds using various methods of payment, including bank wire transfers, PayPal and debit or credit card payments, amongst others.

 There are many types of insurance available for forex brokers.
 This depends on the services your company provides.
-One type of insurance available for forex brokers is professional liability insurance.
+One type of insurance available for brokers is professional liability insurance.
 This helps to protect forex companies in circumstances of negligence claims made by a client.
 The type of insurance available to you will differ depending on the jurisdiction you establish your brokerage business in and the specific services you will offer.
 Each jurisdiction will have its own insurance scheme in place designed especially for investment firms.
-Without insurance, your forex company could be threatened by a number of serious concerns.
+Without insurance, your FX company could be threatened by a number of serious concerns.
 Insurance for forex brokers will ensure that any claims made by clients will be covered by the insurance firm and thus compensation will be offered.

-The purpose of a white label brokerage program is to offer financial institutions a complete solution to online forex trading.
+The purpose of a white label brokerage program is to offer financial institutions a complete solution to online FX trading.
 The purpose is to enable brokers, institutions and money managers to grow and expand their businesses.
 This entails partnering with a forex company, which from here, enables you to harness and develop your existing customer trading relationships, as well as to gain greater returns.

 If the licensing body in place within your chosen jurisdiction acknowledges a failure to comply with licensing rules or operating codes, this could result in a forex license being revoked.
-The forex company will therefore be stopped from trading and be forced to shut down.
-A forex license will be revoked if the forex company is seen to have overlooked any rules or laws in compliance with the licensing body.
+The company will therefore be stopped from trading and be forced to shut down.
+A forex license will be revoked if the company is seen to have overlooked any rules or laws in compliance with the licensing body.
 This will include any legal violations that are discovered by the licensing body of the company’s jurisdiction.